 - The Carnac alignments are accessible for free visiting from October to the end of March; the rest of the time, you can only walk along the edge of the site, and it is accessible only through paid guided tours.

-- Other megalithic sites are free to access all year round.
-This is the case for the dolmens of Mané Kerioned, Keriaval, and Kercado, or the Géant du Manio.
+- Other megalithic sites are freely accessible all year round.
+This is the case for the dolmens of Mané Kerioned, Keriaval, and Kercado, or even the Giant of Manio.

 - Free shuttle service during the summer holidays: Carnavette and Carnoz.

-- Also to be discovered: the Menec cromlech; the Kercado cairn; the Saint-Michel tumulus (which I will talk about below).
+- Also to discover: the Menec cromlech; the Kercado cairn; the Saint-Michel tumulus (which I will tell you about below).

 Carnac Tourist Office